DNABoe/ipad-visual-relation/PRD.md

 ## Edge Case Handling

+- **No Search Results**: Show informative toast when no persons match search criteria; allow user to adjust filters
+- **Disconnected Network for Path Finding**: Show "No path found" message when selected persons are in separate network components
+- **Search on Empty Network**: Search bar disabled or shows "No persons to search" when workspace is empty
 - **Orphaned Connections**: When a person is deleted, all their connections are automatically removed
 - **Wrong Password**: Show clear error message when decryption fails; allow retry without losing file selection
 - **Missing Photos**: Display default avatar icon with person's initials